 Testing and Evaluation: This course will show proper development on standardized testing, recognize proper testing procedures, understand key concepts and follow directions.
 It also teaches how to develop testing procedures from the lesson plan that has been presented.
 Upon completion of this course the student instructor will be able to administer and develop and array of test and procedures.
 (100 Hours)

 COSMETOLOGY INSTRUCTOR TRAINING Curriculum

 Tuition and Fees

-Application & Registration

-Application Fee \$25 (not eligible for VA funding)

-Registration Fee \$75
+Application Fee \$25 (not eligible for VA funding) Registration Fee \$75 (not eligible for VA funding)

 Instructor Training Program Tuition